ahmedgalal8540/eWAPT_course/README.md

 # eWAPT_course
-These are notes about the ewapt course
+These are my notes about the ewapt course